-In an effort to help our international students with the expensive cost of studying abroad, Mississippi College and the Office of Global Education are happy to provide financial aid to all full-time international students!
+In an effort to help our international students with the expensive cost of studying abroad, Mississippi College and the Office of Global Education are happy to provide financial aid to many full-time international students!
+This is for international students who are not already receiving full or substantial scholarships from other sources.

-All international undergraduate students are provided $800 in financial aid each semester for their first two semesters of academic study as long as the student maintains a 2.0 GPA or above.
+All qualifying international undergraduate students are provided $800 in financial aid each semester for their first two semesters of academic study as long as the students maintain a 2.5 GPA or above.
 To reward academic excellence, the Office of Global Education will double the financial aid of students who obtain a 4.0 GPA (or straight A’s) in their first semester.
 Please note, however, that financial aid for undergraduate students is only provided for the first two academic semesters.
 Once students have completed their first two semesters of academic study, they must apply for the merit-based scholarship offered through the Office of Global Education.
 Please see more information about the merit based scholarship here.

-All international graduate students are provided $650 in financial aid each semester as long as they maintain a 3.0 GPA or above.
+All qualifying international graduate students are provided $650 in financial aid each semester as long as they maintain a 3.0 GPA or above.
 As with undergraduate students, graduate students who obtain a 4.0 GPA (or straight A’s) in one semester will have their financial aid doubled for the following semester.
 This consideration is made each semester and only applies to semesters following a semester where the graduate student made all A’s.
-Like international undergraduate students, international graduate students must apply for the merit-based scholarship offered through the Office of Global Education after their first academic year.

-The merit-based scholarship application may be submitted twice a year.
-Students who started academic study at Mississippi College during the fall semester must submit applications before July 15 of the following year, and students who started academic study at Mississippi College during the spring semester, must submit applications the end of November with GPA pending.
-Again, applications must be submitted after two semesters of academic study.
+The merit-based scholarship application may be submitted once a year.
+Students who started academic study at Mississippi College during the fall semester must submit applications before July 15 at 5:00 PM of the following year.
+Applicants who started in Sping must submit applications before December 15 by 5:00 PM.
+Applications must be submitted after at least two semesters of academic study.
 If an application is not submitted, then that student will NOT receive ANY form of financial aid ( i.e. merit-based scholarship) from Mississippi College or the Office of Global Education after their first two semesters of academic study.

 *Please note that academic study does not include any time spent in the Intensive English Program.

-The deadline to submit the Merit-Based Scholarship Application for those students who started academic study in the Fall, 2012 semester is July 15, 2013.
-Applications turned in after the deadline of July 15, 2013 will not be considered.
+The deadline to submit the Merit-Based Scholarship Application for those students who started academic study in the Fall, 2014 semester is July 15, 2015.
+Applications turned in after the deadline of July 15, 2015 will not be considered.
+The deadline to submit the Merit-Based Scholarship Application for those students who started academic study in the Spring, 2015 semester is December 15, 2015 by 5:00 PM.
 Incomplete scholarship applications will also not be considered.
 Remember!
 If an application is not submitted, then no scholarship will be rewarded.

 All scholarship applications must be submitted to this address: